ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.

 `-f, --force`
-:   Attempt to delete webhook without prompting for confirmation.
+:   Attempt to delete the webhook without prompting for confirmation.

 #### Examples
 {: #delete-alert-webhook-examples}

-delete an alert webhook `b2633e68-9a64-4519-b361-a64a67c8db8e`.
+Delete an alert webhook `b2633e68-9a64-4519-b361-a64a67c8db8e`.

 ```sh
 ibmcloud cis alert-webhook-delete  b2633e68-9a64-4519-b361-a64a67c8db8e -f -i "cis-demo"